df-rw/ob-app-sidecar/README.md

                                  -------------------------------
 ```

-- nginx proxies requests from the client to either Observable Framework or the
-  application server.
 - `nginx-dev.conf` is configured to listen on port `6080` for inbound requests,
   and pass off to Observable on port `6081` and the application server on
   `6082`.
+- nginx proxies requests from the client to either Observable Framework or the
+  application server based on the URL of the request.
 - nginx also proxies the Observable Framework websocket connection for live-reloading
   of the frontend.
 Changes you make to Observable Framework code will be automatically
   reloaded in the client.